 A low oxalate diet may also be important for kidney stone prevention.
 But, this is not the case for everyone.

 Learn more about nutrition for calcium oxalate kidney stones.
-And, check out my online course, Kidney Stone Nutrition School.
+Or, read more about uric acid kidney stones.

 As you can see, there really is NO one “renal diet”.
-Kidney friendly eating must be individualized to your labs and medical history.
+A renal diet is individualized to your labs and medical history.

 Putting all of this information together to figure out what to eat can be overwhelming.
 I highly recommend asking your nephrologist for a referral to meet with a Registered Dietitian to help you.